milnak/scoop-bucket/README.md

 I'm creating an empty "state.bin" file but that causes "State File Corrupt" to be displayed when starting Plus42.
 This goes away on any keypress.

-### portable-build-tools

-On a clean (Windows Sandbox) VM, PortableBuildTools.exe wasn't located.
-In post_install, I changed "PortableBuildTools.exe" to "& (Join-Path $dir 'PortableBuildTools.exe')" to fix this issue.

-My devenv.ps1 script is now integrated into the installer, so I removed my post_install that would create one.

-I also added a shortcut to the devenv.ps1.
-Had to do a "pre_install" hack as "shortcuts" will only add a shortcut to an item in the install folder it seems.

-PortableBuildTools.exe fails if install path includes a SymbolicLink, which scoop uses.
-To work around that, I reference `$original_dir` instead of `$dir` during install.

 ### romcenter

 Didn't add "bin": [ "datutil.exe", "rc.exe" ] as I don't think these tools are commonly used.